Operating System Functions

 At the simplest level, an operating system does two things:

 - It manages the hardware and software resources of the system.
-In a desktop computer, these resources include such things as the processor, memory, disk space and more (On a cell phone, they include the keypad, the screen, the address book, the phone dialer, the battery and the network connection).
+In c omputers, tablets and smartphones these resources include the processors, memory, disk space and more.

 - It provides a stable, consistent way for applications to deal with the hardware without having to know all the details of the hardware.

-The second task, providing a consistent application interface, is especially important if there is to be more than one of a particular type of computer using the operating system, or if the hardware making up the computer is ever open to change.
-A consistent application program interface (API) allows a software developer to write an application on one computer and have a high level of confidence that it will run on another computer of the same type, even if the amount of memory or the quantity of storage is different on the two machines.
+The second task, providing a consistent user interface, is especially important if there is more than one of a particular type of computer using the operating system, or if the hardware making up the computer is ever open to change.
+A consistent application programming interface (API) allows a software developer to write an application on one computer and have a high level of confidence that it will run on another computer of the same type, even if the amount of memory or the quantity of storage is different on the two machines.

-Even if a particular computer is unique, an operating system can ensure that applications continue to run when hardware upgrades and updates occur.
-This is because the operating system -- not the application -- is charged with managing the hardware and the distribution of its resources.
+Even when a particular computer is unique, an operating system ensures that applications continue to run when hardware upgrades and updates occur.
+This is because the operating system — not the application — is charged with managing the hardware and the distribution of its resources.
 One of the challenges facing developers is keeping their operating systems flexible enough to run hardware from the thousands of vendors manufacturing computer equipment.
 Today's systems can accommodate thousands of different printers, disk drives and special peripherals in any possible combination.